DataExperts/DataExperts.github.io/_posts/2016-06-23-do_you_trust_your_data.markdown

 title:  "Do you trust your data?"
 date:   2016-06-19 17:06:01 +1000
 author: Gary Holland
-summary: How can an effective data management strategy allows you to have confidence in your information
+summary: How an effective data management strategy gives you confidence in your information
 categories: updates
 ---